Bunny Andrews: Later life

-Andrews became a booster and supporter of football during a 40-year career as a sporting goods salesman, working with and for his brother Rooster.
+Andrews became a booster and supporter of football during a 50-year career as a sporting goods salesman, working with and for his brother Rooster.
 He remained involved in high school athletics and, as a result, was rewarded with induction into the Texas High School Football Hall of Fame as a special category inductee in 1997.
+He died in 2017 in Austin, Texas.